rubenhortas/rubenhortas.github.io/_posts/2022-09-09-configuring-awesome-wm.md

 mytextclock = wibox.widget.textclock(" %H:%M ")
 ```

+> The formats are the same as in the linux date command
+{: .prompt-info}

 You also may find interesting my own awesome widgets:
   * [awesome ip widget](https://github.com/rubenhortas/awesome-ip-widget)
   * [awesome htb widget](https://github.com/rubenhortas/awesome-htb-widget)